hyperobject/partly-cloudy/README.md

 mist
 =======

-A ridiculously simple Python wrapper for the littleBits cloud API.
+A seriously lightweight Python wrapper for the littleBits cloud API.

 ### Installation